Scraping vs. API: How to Track Brand Visibility in AI Search

 DataForSEO's live mode scraper reports turnaround times around 90 seconds per query at best.
 That's their optimized case.
 Multiply by thousands of queries across multiple AI platforms, multiple geographies, and multiple query variations, and you're looking at days of latency for a single monitoring sweep.
 API calls return in seconds.

-There’s also the durability question.
-Every scraping operation depends on the AI platform’s UI staying unchanged.
-A layout update, a new CAPTCHA system, a change in authentication flow, any of these can silently break your data pipeline.
-The scrapers’ moat is purely operational: managing the infrastructure to keep sessions alive and parsers current.
+There's also the durability question.
+Every scraping operation depends on the AI platform's UI staying unchanged.
+A layout update, a new CAPTCHA system, a change in authentication flow — any of these can silently break your data pipeline.
+The scrapers' moat is purely operational: managing the infrastructure to keep sessions alive and parsers current.
 That moat erodes every time the platform ships an update, which for major AI platforms is weekly or more.

-But the more practical framing is about operational longevity.
-If your monitoring tool relies on access the platform hasn’t sanctioned, your tool’s existence depends on the platform not noticing or not caring enough to enforce.
-That’s a bet, not a strategy.
+And the compliance exposure is straightforward.
+Most AI platforms explicitly prohibit automated scraping in their Terms of Service.
+If your monitoring tool relies on access the platform hasn't sanctioned, your tool's existence depends on the platform not noticing or not caring enough to enforce.
+That's a bet, not a strategy.

 What Survives